Gastroesophageal Reflux Disease Adolescent

 - Proton pump inhibitors

-The most common surgery is called fundoplication .
-During this procedure, the surgeon wraps part of the stomach around the LES.
-This makes the LES stronger and prevents stomach acid from backing up into the esophagus.
+The most common surgery is called fundoplication.
+The surgeon wraps part of the stomach around the LES.
+This makes the LES stronger and stops stomach acid from backing up into the esophagus.

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.